dampbacon/js-prototype-game/README.md

 <br>

 - [ ] floor depth mechanic. (partial implementation currently)
+- [ ] make fleeing combat from hostile enemies randomly take you either closer to the surface or deeper
 - [ ] add button to leave dungeon that takes you up 10 floors each cick and a random room unlikely to have enemies but still possible
 - [ ] add entrance event, home event
 - [ ] home base, level up out of dungeon mechanic.